Updated: March 5, 2026

 4. Heating and Cooling

-Despite Portugal’s mild climate, make sure to check that the property has sufficient heating, as it can get cold indoors in the winter months, particularly in older properties.
+Make sure to check that the property has sufficient heating, as it can get cold indoors in the winter months, particularly in older properties.
+Having inefficient heating or getting a high-energy-consuming heater can lead to high electricity costs.

 In contrast, also check if there is air conditioning that could prove useful in the summer months, particularly if considering renting in the Algarve or the Alentejo, or areas of Portugal known to get hot in the summer months.